 2. Book an airport transfer or catch the local bus

-It’s easiest to organize an airport transfer via your accommodation provider for a smooth arrival especially if it is your first visit.
-Taxis from the airport are now regulated so this is also a good option.
+It’s easiest to organize an airport transfer via your accommodation provider for a smooth arrival especially if it is your first visit and your accommodation is hard to find.
+Taxis from the airport are regulated, so this is a good option if you know where you're going.
+A city bus also departs frequently from the airport to Djemaa el Fna and destinations throughout Gueliz, but be aware it's cash only.

 3. Hone your negotiation skills in advance